President addresses United Nations Summit of the Future in New York

 We must place inclusivity centre-stage, accelerate actions at these times of multiple, interlocking crises – food security, malnutrition and global hunger, climate change and biodiversity loss, rising global poverty and inequality, the pursuit of war over peace and nuclear stockpiling.

 The failure to achieve peace, eliminate acute global poverty, hunger, or the consequences of climate change and biodiversity loss have been accompanied by a return to an arms race.
-Last year, global military expenditure increased by 6.8 percent to $2.44 billion, increasing in all regions, the highest ever recorded.
+Last year, global military expenditure increased by 6.8 percent to $2.44 trillion, increasing in all regions, the highest ever recorded.

 Achieving the 2030 Agenda requires that we must address the debt strangulation of the poorest nations and assist the poorest nations in their journey to a flourishing, food-secure and sustainable future.
 The investment gap to the achievement of the Sustainable Development Goals in developing countries is estimated at $4 trillion per year.
 It is therefore crucial to reform the global financial system to unlock investment.